cubechuhk/TransferMoneyApp/README.md

 A showcase of a money transfer app with dummy JSON API fetch and parse written in objective c.
 (Objective C/Xcode 9)

+The app consists if 3 steps for transfer money:

+Step 1: Select recipent user and Enter valid amount Step 2: Display the info user selected.
+After user click "Confirm", API will make GET request with parameters through using AFnetworking.(* See Assumptions point 4)
+		The JSON response will be parse using JSONModel and the object is pass to the Result View.
+Step 3: Display the transaction result from JSOn response

 ## 3rd Party Library Used
 - AFNetworking 3